apollo

 How does the drug interact with Robinaxol D Tablet:

-Co-administration of Robinaxol D Tablet and sulindac can increase the risk of side effects.
+Taking Robinaxol D Tablet and oxaprozin can increase the risk of side effects.

 How to manage the interaction:

-Although there is a interaction between Robinaxol D Tablet and sulindac, it can be taken if advised by your doctor.
+Co-administration of Robinaxol D Tablet and oxaprozin can lead to an interaction; it can be taken if advised by your doctor.
 However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult your doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions